-From a business angle, some news staff members worry that incivility-laced comment sections can damage their reputation and harm the overall news brand.
-Although news organizations can employ moderators to remove uncivil comments from these online forums, the practice can be both time-consuming and expensive.
+From a business angle, some news staff members worry that incivility-laced comment sections can damage their reputation and can harm the overall news brand.3 Although news organizations can employ moderators to remove uncivil comments from these online forums, the practice can be both time-consuming and expensive.

 With this in mind, we conducted two field studies with media partners to examine what happens when journalists take a more active role in comment sections.
 We analyze whether posing questions to commenters can affect incivility and how long site visitors spend on a webpage.
 We also examine whether the presence of a reporter affects the tenor of the discussion.

 Our results demonstrate that a reporter interacting with commenters can improve the civility of the comments.
 Asking closed-ended questions also promotes greater civility.
 Finally, we have suggestive evidence that asking questions can increase time on page, but this finding requires additional research.
 As we summarize below, our results provide real-world guidance for newsrooms.

 To Reduce Uncivil Comments:

 Ask site visitors a question about the news content with only a few response options.
 For example:

 - Do you think the new proposal is a good idea or a bad idea?

 - Do you agree with the new bill or not?

 - Should we increase taxes or decrease spending?

 Have a reporter visit with people in the comment section, using the following techniques to spark conversation and highlight productive comments: